istarwyh/writingHelper/README.md

 - `alt + q` in windows or `option + q` in mac to read the time that elapse from the time you open the writing page.

+- a words number show at the left bottom of VS Code
 ## 📝使用说明
 Just install me and write in a `.txt` / `.md` / `.latex` / `.tex`file in English.